alexey-tyurin/my-projects/README.md

 #### 📋 Description
 A sophisticated multi-agent system for query processing with comprehensive safety verification and critique, built using Google's A2A protocol, Google ADK, Llama Prompt Guard 2, Gemma 3, and Gemini 2.0 Flash.

+#### 🎯 The Business Problem
+Enterprises want to deploy AI agents in production, but **safety concerns block adoption**.
+How do you let AI agents operate autonomously without constant human supervision while preventing prompt injection attacks and ensuring output quality?
+This is the #1 barrier to enterprise AI agent deployment.

 #### 💼 Why This Project Matters
-- **Business Value:** Enables autonomous AI agents to operate safely in production without constant human supervision, reducing operational costs while maintaining security standards
+- **Business Value:** Enables autonomous AI agents to operate safely in production **without constant human supervision**, reducing operational costs while maintaining security standards
 - **Breadth & Depth:** Integrates multiple cutting-edge AI technologies (A2A protocol, ADK, multiple LLMs) in a cohesive system architecture
 - **Scalability:** Designed for cloud deployment with Google Cloud Run, supporting enterprise-scale operations
 - **Production Ready:** Includes comprehensive deployment scripts, monitoring, and security features for real-world use